 A better way of looking at it is what do pupils need to thrive in school?
 Again, every child’s needs are different, but every Teacher will exhibit some – if not all – of the same kind of qualities when working with children.

 Draw on your own experiences to give examples, or assets and resources you have created to help engage your pupils or students on a particular topic.

 How will you manage challenges at work?

 Headteachers like optimism but they also expect realism and a level head.
-This is a good opportunity to talk about the challenges you have faced during your training and what you did to overcome them.
+This is a good opportunity to talk about the challenges you have faced during your Teacher training and what you did to overcome them.

 Balancing study and work is a perfectly acceptable answer as it talks about a real-world example where you had to balance multiple demands while not letting the quality of your work suffer.